-After decades as a free agent, Virgin Atlantic will officially join the SkyTeam airline alliance in early 2023 – becoming the only United Kingdom-based SkyTeam affiliate and the first new member of the alliance in nearly a decade.
+After decades as a free agent, Virgin Atlantic is now officially a part of the SkyTeam airline alliance, becoming the only United Kingdom-based SkyTeam affiliate and the first new member of the alliance in nearly a decade.

-But in this case, the new benefits are more limited: Virgin Atlantic had already built close relationships with major SkyTeam players like Air France/KLM and especially Delta, which owns a 49% stake in the British carrier.
-Once it joins the SkyTeam alliance, we'll see the doors open wider to redeem or earn Virgin Atlantic points flying with other SkyTeam airlines like Korean Air, China Airlines, and more.
+But in this case, the new benefits are more limited: Virgin Atlantic had already built close relationships with major SkyTeam players like Air France/KLM and especially Delta, which owns a 49 percent stake in the British carrier.
+Now that Virgin Atlantic is officially a member of the SkyTeam alliance, the doors open wider to redeem or earn Virgin Atlantic points flying with other SkyTeam airlines like Korean Air, China Airlines, and more.

 At the same time, there are some major unanswered questions about what this tie-up will mean – none greater than what the future holds for some incredible sweet spots when redeeming Virgin Atlantic points.